Yvand/terraform-azurerm-sharepoint/README.md

 ## Main objectives

 - An easy to create, secure, customizable environment, under your full control (you set the AD domain name, admin account name, all accounts password).
-- A SharePoint farm installed with the PU of your choice (including the latest one), and up-to-date Windows and softwares installed before you first log-in.
+- A SharePoint farm installed with the PU of your choice (including the latest one), and up-to-date Windows and softwares before you first log-in.
 - A SharePoint farm configured based on your choice.
 In its full configuration, it covers many scenarios that take ages to configure manually.
 - Truly ready-to-use virtual machines right at the first log-in, with everything a SharePoint administrator needs.
 - A state-of-the-art configuration that showcases the best practices for a a well-configured SharePoint farm.
-- A fast deployment time: A fully configured SharePoint farm installed with the latest PU takes only about 1h15 mins to be fully ready (compare this with the time it takes to install a SharePoint PU in your existing farm).
+- A fast deployment time: A fully configured SharePoint farm installed with the latest PU takes only about 1h15 mins to be fully ready (compare this with the time it takes to install a SharePoint PU in your farm).

 ## Virtual machines